sb-image

 Major Goals

 Sönmez has stated that her greatest dream is to win a Grand Slam title【6】.
-Participating in the Olympics and reaching the top 10 in the world rankings are also among her career objectives.
+Participating in the Olympics and entering the world’s top 10 are also among her career objectives.

 Sustained Presence in the Top 100

-Sönmez has stated that her primary goal is to maintain a permanent position within the top 100 of the WTA rankings【7】.
-She noted that she entered the top 100 faster than expected and now intends to intensify her efforts to adapt and sustain her performance at this level.
-She views the opportunity to compete in Grand Slam main draws as one of the most significant outcomes of reaching the top 100 and has affirmed her commitment to a phased progression strategy in her planning.
+Sönmez has stated that her primary goal is to establish a lasting presence in the top 100 of the WTA rankings【7】.
+She noted that she entered the top 100 faster than expected and now intends to focus on adapting to and sustaining performance at this level.
+She considers playing in Grand Slam main draws one of the most important outcomes of reaching the top 100 and has affirmed her commitment to a phased progression approach in her planning.

 Zeynep Sönmez and President Recep Tayyip Erdoğan (AA)